CNS-Bench: Benchmarking Image Classifier Robustness Under Continuous Nuisance Shifts

 Our Approach

-Our benchmark is the first that enables benchmarking w.r.t. realistic and continuous nuisance shifts, scalable with respect to the number of classes and shifts.
+CNS-Bench is the first benchmark enabling robustness evaluation w.r.t. realistic and continuous nuisance shifts, scalable to any number of classes and shifts.
+It covers 14 diverse shifts across 100 ImageNet classes (200k images at 5 severity levels).

 Overview.